Operation Mars: Launch of offensive

 The offensive was launched in the early hours of 25 November 1942.
 It got off to a bad start, as fog and snowy weather grounded the planned air support.
 It also greatly reduced the effect of the massive artillery barrages preceding the main attacks by making it impossible for the forward artillery observers to adjust fire and observe the results.

 The northern thrust made little progress.
 The eastern attack across the frozen Vazuza river slowly ground forward.
 The two western thrusts made deeper penetrations, especially around the key town of Belyi.

 Still, the progress was nowhere near what the Soviets expected.

-The German defenders fought stubbornly, clinging to their strong-points, which were often centered on many of the small villages dotting the area.
-In some cases, the German strong points remained manned for a time after the Soviets advanced past them, creating more problems for the Red Army in their rear areas.
+The German defenders fought stubbornly, clinging to their strongpoints, which were often centered on many of the small villages in the area.
+In some cases, German strongpoints remained manned for a time after the Soviets advanced past them, creating more problems for the Red Army in their rear areas.
 Despite repeated, persistent Soviet attacks, German small-arms fire and pre-planned artillery concentrations cut down the attacking Soviet infantry.
 Soviet tanks were picked off by anti-tank guns and the few German tanks, as well as in close combat with infantry.

 The relative lack of initial success compounded the Soviet problems.
-The minor penetrations and the resulting small bridgeheads made it difficult to bring forward reinforcements and follow-up forces, especially artillery so critical for reducing the German strong points.
+The minor penetrations and the resulting small bridgeheads made it difficult to bring forward reinforcements and follow-up forces, especially artillery so critical for reducing the German strongpoints.
 The Germans reacted by shifting units within the salient against the points of the Soviet advance and pinching off their spearheads.
-With limited reserves and reinforcement unlikely due to Soviet offensives elsewhere, the Ninth Army was placed under great pressure.
+With limited reserves and reinforcement unlikely due to Soviet offensives elsewhere, the Ninth Army was put under great pressure.

-Eventually the shifting of German forces, coupled with Soviet losses and supply difficulties, allowed the German forces to gain the upper hand.
+Eventually the shifting of German forces, coupled with Soviet losses and supply difficulties, allowed the Germans to gain the upper hand.
 Their lines held, and they retook much of the lost ground.
-The German counterattacks against the Belyi (western) and the Vazuza (eastern) Soviet thrusts resulted in several thousand Soviet soldiers being trapped behind German lines.
+The German counterattacks against the Belyi (western) and Vazuza (eastern) Soviet thrusts resulted in several thousand Soviet soldiers being trapped behind German lines.
 A few of them managed to break through to Soviet lines, some after fighting in the German rear for weeks.
 The trapped Soviets had to leave almost all of their vehicles and heavy weapons behind.
-Though the Germans were not able to remove Soviet forces from the Luchesa valley in the northwest of the salient, that was of little significance because the Soviets there were unable to press their attack through the difficult terrain.
+Though the Germans were not able to drive Soviet forces from the Luchesa valley in the northwest of the salient, that was of little significance because the Soviets there were unable to press their attack through the difficult terrain.